kriskuiper/project-tech-team/docs/CONTRIBUTING.md

 ```

 ## ESLint
-ESLint covers most of the conding standards defined in our first meeting.
+ESLint covers most of the coding standards defined in our first meeting.

 ## Var or let and const?
 We complied to using let and cost since it's less buggy.